 The Training Choir (for children in school years 2-4)

 Meets between 3.15-4pm on Sundays, or 4-4.45pm on Mondays for singing and rhythm work, fun and games.
 They may spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions with a break in the middle.

 The Junior Choir (for children in school years 5-8)

 This is a natural progression from the Training Choir.
-The choir rehearses from 2-4.30pm, with a break for tuck in the middle.
+The choir rehearses from 2-3.45pm, with a break for tuck in the middle.
 The students work on a variety of repertoire in 3-5 parts as well as splitting for sessions for boys and girls alone.
 The boys’ voice change is carefully managed with appropriate material and they are encouraged to sing at a range that best suits their stage of vocal change.
-Each student receives 30 minutes of percussion work during the rehearsal.
+Each student receives 30 minutes of percussion work or specialist vocal technique during the rehearsal.

 Cantate Senior Choir